elixir-cldr/cldr_calendars/README.md

 Week-based calendars can start or end on a given day of the week in a given month.
 But there is a third option: the given day of the week *nearest* to the start or end of the given month.
 This is indicated by the configuration parameter `:min_days_in_first_week`.
 For the `ISO Week` calendar we have `min_days_in_first_week: 4`.
 That means that at least `4` days of the first or last week have to be in the specified `:month_of_year` and then we select the nearest day of the week.
 Hence it is possible and even common for the gregorian start of the year for a week-based calendar to be up to 6 days before or after the Gregorian start of the year.

-Whats the last week of 2019 in the `ISO Week` calendar?
+What's the last week of 2019 in the `ISO Week` calendar?
 ```
  iex> date = Cldr.Calendar.Interval.week(2019, 52, Cldr.Calendar.ISOWeek)
  #DateRange<~d[2019-W52-1 ISOWeek], ~d[2019-W52-7 ISOWeek]>